Gyro-Stabilized Cars / Motorcycles

 the inner part of the motorcycle frame housing; a plurality of

-silicon sheets are mounted on the inner circle of the hub; a wheel
+silicon sheets are mounted on the inner circle of the hub; a

-to the self-balancing electric motorcycle provided by the
+ring.
+According to the self-balancing electric motorcycle

-self-balancing adjustment can be realized; meanwhile, through the
+controller, self-balancing adjustment can be realized;

-optimization of a motor driven system, tiny gaps are reserved
+meanwhile, through the optimization of a motor driven system,

-between the motor stator and the silicon sheets, and the silicon
+tiny gaps are reserved between the motor stator and the silicon

-sheets are embedded inside the hub, so that the hub generates a
+sheets, and the silicon sheets are embedded inside the hub, so

-forward driving force, and travelling is realized through the
+that the hub generates a forward driving force, and travelling

-cooperation of the hub cap and the transmission ring.
+is realized through the cooperation of the hub cap and the

 CN204161549

-Stability adjustable type built-in gyroscope of motorcycle
+adjustable type built-in gyroscope of motorcycle

 [ PDF ]

-ring is connected with the center shaft through the bearing, a
+is connected with the center shaft through the bearing, a

 balance weight ring is arranged on the outer side of the ring,

-three S/N polepieces are arranged on the inner side of the ring, a
+three S/N polepieces are arranged on the inner side of the ring,

-located at the same height, a controller is arranged at the upper
+polepieces are located at the same height, a controller is

-end of the center shaft, and a control chip is arranged in the
+arranged at the upper end of the center shaft, and a control

-controller in an integrated mode and controls the reversing of an
+chip is arranged in the controller in an integrated mode and

-alternating current motor in the electronic way so as to obtain
+electronic way so as to obtain the characters of a direct

-the characters of a direct current motor and avoid the defects of
+current motor and avoid the defects of the mechanism of the

-the mechanism of the direct current motor.
-According to the
+direct current motor.
+According to the gyroscope, the rotating

-gyroscope, the rotating speed of the gyroscope can be adjusted
+speed of the gyroscope can be adjusted through the control chip

-through the control chip so that the stability of the gyroscope
+so that the stability of the gyroscope can be controlled and

-can be controlled and selected when the motorcycle travels in
+selected when the motorcycle travels in different environments,

-different environments, and stability under the same rotating
+and stability under the same rotating speed is improved too.

 FR2749819

-Device for assisting motorcycle rider during turns
+for assisting motorcycle rider during turns

 [ PDF ]

-The device includes, interposed between the handlebar (2) and the
+interposed between the handlebar (2) and the fork of the front

-fork of the front wheel (4), a first set of members
+wheel (4), a first set of members (2,6,8,10,36,12,14,16,18) for

-(2,6,8,10,36,12,14,16,18) for inducing, as a result of a
+inducing, as a result of a solicitation of the handlebar in the

-1), towards the interior of the turn, a pivoting (arrow 3) towards
+direction of the arrow (arrow 1), towards the interior of the

-the exterior of the turn called a counter-turn, of the front wheel
+called a counter-turn, of the front wheel around a pivot axis

-around a pivot axis (20) of the fork.
-There is a second set of
+(20) of the fork.
+There is a second set of members

-members (24,30,22,8,20,36,12,14,16,18) whose activation is
+(24,30,22,8,20,36,12,14,16,18) whose activation is dependent on

-motorcycle encounters the turn.
-There is a third set of members
+encounters the turn.
+There is a third set of members (26,28,32)

-(26,28,32) whose activation is dependent upon the speedometer (26)
+whose activation is dependent upon the speedometer (26) for

-for adjusting the extent of the turning or counter-turning of the
+adjusting the extent of the turning or counter-turning of the

-front wheel around the pivot axis (20) of the fork, as a function
+front wheel around the pivot axis (20) of the fork, as a

-of the interior of the turn, induces a counter-turn followed by an
+the direction of the interior of the turn, induces a

-automatic turning of the motorcycle, whose factors of execution
+counter-turn followed by an automatic turning of the motorcycle,

-varies as a function of the speed of the latter.
+whose factors of execution varies as a function of the speed of

 CN2889862

-Wholly-closed automatic self-balancing two-wheeled motorcycle
+automatic self-balancing two-wheeled motorcycle

 [ PDF ]

-A wholly-closed automatic self-balancing two-wheeled motorcycle is
+automatic self-balancing two-wheeled motorcycle is characterized

-a motorcycle condition regulating device (3), wherein, the vehicle
+motorcycle condition regulating device (3), wherein, the vehicle

 body balance measuring device (2) is a gyroscope; the motorcycle